 The Framing of Lady Agnew

-This casual photo is one I recently took while visiting the National Gallery in Scotland.
+This casual photo for research purposes is one J. Franks recently took while visiting the National Gallery in Scotland.
 There is some excitement about this picture soon coming to the US (first stop: The Frick Collection in New York, 2015).
-As a specialist in decorative art, I took this picture to exhibit a rare view of something we often overlook as art historians: the picture frame.
-In 2006 I had the unique opportunity to conduct the most extensive museum picture frame survey to date (Philadelphia Museum of Art); from the decorative art point of view, this was a furniture survey.
+This picture exhibits a rare view of something often overlooked by art historians: the picture frame.
+In 2006 Franks had the unique opportunity to conduct the most extensive museum picture frame survey to date; from the decorative art point of view, this was a furniture survey.
 Frames, an important category of cabinetmaking, were crafted to the same high standard as the commodes and tables one finds today in major museums.
-At the PMA I highlighted many spectacular 18th-century French picture frames such as this example.
+For this survey, Franks highlighted many spectacular 18th-century French picture frames such as this example.
 Apparently Sargent often employed antique frames for his society portraits.
-In a letter to Sir Agnew about this portrait Sargent wrote: “Today I saw an old frame which I think might suit the picture."
+In a letter to Sir Agnew about this portrait Sargent wrote: 'Today I saw an old frame which I think might suit the picture.'
 The elegant decorative quality of the frame mirrors the brilliant textiles and sitter herself.
 This portrait ensured Lady Agnew’s debut as a society beauty.
-I am sure she, with her direct stare and nonchalant pose, intrigues modern viewers just as she did in 1892.
+We are sure she, with her direct stare and nonchalant pose, intrigues modern viewers just as she did in 1892.

 For a good read on Sargent’s pictures frames: http://www.npg.org.uk/research/programmes/the-art-of-the-picture-frame/john-singer-sargent-and-picture-framing.php